 Ans:

-• Learning GET, POST, PUT, and DELETE purposes creates strong REST clarity quickly.
+- Learning GET, POST, PUT, and DELETE purposes creates strong REST clarity quickly.
+These methods represent common CRUD operations.
+Understanding them is essential.

-• Understanding resource retrieval through @GetMapping improves interview readiness significantly.
+- Understanding resource retrieval through @GetMapping improves interview readiness significantly.
+It is mainly used to fetch data safely.
+This is a common question.

-• Studying CRUD examples adds practical relevance effectively for beginners.
+- Studying CRUD examples adds practical relevance effectively for beginners.
+Real examples make answers stronger.
+Practical knowledge builds confidence.

 32. What is @PostMapping annotation?